BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 We'll start by generating a coarse comparison between every 20 steps of the training, so we can see roughly where the embedding "turned" into our character.

-Note that the `Prompt` field specifies a particular generation of the embedding's training - `fr3nchl4dysd15-20`.
+Note that the `Prompt` text above specifies a particular generation of the embedding's training - `fr3nchl4dysd15-20`.
 We know we have a 20-steps-of-training embedding file with the name `fr3nchl4dysd15-20.pt` in the `embeddings` folder, and so that iteration of the embedding will be used by default with this prompt.

 Next, from the `Script` drop-down menu, select `X/Y/Z plot`.
 Set `X type` to `Prompt S/R`.
 Set `Y type` and `Z type` to `Nothing`.

-Set `X values` to the following (assuming you generated 200 steps when training):
+Set `X values` to the following (assuming you generated 150 steps when training):

 ```
-fr3nchl4dysd15-20, fr3nchl4dysd15-40, fr3nchl4dysd15-60, fr3nchl4dysd15-80, fr3nchl4dysd15-100, fr3nchl4dysd15-120, fr3nchl4dysd15-140, fr3nchl4dysd15-160, fr3nchl4dysd15-180, fr3nchl4dysd15-200
+fr3nchl4dysd15-20, fr3nchl4dysd15-40, fr3nchl4dysd15-60, fr3nchl4dysd15-80, fr3nchl4dysd15-100, fr3nchl4dysd15-120, fr3nchl4dysd15-140
 ```

-This tells A1111 to generate a set of 9 images (3x3) for each embedding training iteration that was a multiple of 20 (so 20, 40, 60, and so on).
+This tells A1111 to generate a set of 4 images for each embedding training iteration that was a multiple of 20 (so 20, 40, 60, and so on).

 Here's how those validation settings look for me: